PaulStoffregen/Time/Readme.md

 The time and date functions can take an optional parameter for the time.
 This prevents errors if the time rolls over between elements.
 For example, if a new minute begins between getting the minute and second, the values will be inconsistent.
-Using the following functions eliminates this probglem
+Using the following functions eliminates this problem

 ```c
 time_t t = now(); // store the current time in time variable t